paultopia/gobbledygook/content/pages/syllabus.md

 ### Bonus Reading Suggestions: Python Programming

 My favorite introductory Python book (not free) is John Guttag, [Introduction to Computation and Programming Using Python](https://mitpress.mit.edu/books/introduction-computation-and-programming-using-python-revised-and-expanded-edition).
-This book is also the basis for a wonderful electronic [course by almost the same name MIT on EdX](https://www.edx.org/course/introduction-to-computer-science-and-programming-using-python) --- and you can go through the course for free, and without buying the book.
+This book is also the basis for a wonderful electronic [course by almost the same name from MIT on EdX](https://www.edx.org/course/introduction-to-computer-science-and-programming-using-python) --- and you can go through the course for free, and without buying the book.
 I really do think that course (and the second course in the same series) is an amazing way to learn Python, and programming in general.

 Blessedly, there are a lot of good introductory Python programming books out there which are also available online for free.
 One of my favorites is Al Sweigart, [Automate the Boring Stuff with Python](https://automatetheboringstuff.com).
 For more advanced (and non-free) learning, I really love Luciano Ramalho's [Fluent Python](http://shop.oreilly.com/product/0636920032519.do), although by the time you need that you should be looking at building fairly substantial programs.